The Dow could be so hot that it melts

 Just like with ice cream and wine, too much of a good thing for the stock market could eventually become a bad thing.

 The stock market is clearly on fire right now.
-The S&P 500 is poised to close at an all-time high on Thursday for the sixth day in a row.
+The S&P 500 soared to an all-time high on Thursday for the sixth day in a row.
 That hasn't happened since June 1997, according to LPL Financial.

-The Dow, on track for its 63rd record high since the election, is rapidly approaching the 23,000 level for the first time ever.
+The Dow notched its 63rd record high since the election and is rapidly approaching the 23,000 level for the first time ever.
 Keep in mind, the blue-chip average sat at 18,333 on Election Day.

 These stellar gains look amazing for your 401k portfolio (and President Trump's Twitter feed), but some worry the market is on the verge of overheating.